Unless you've been living in a bomb shelter for the past two months, it's unlikely you've not heard of COVID-19, commonly referred to as coronavirus.

 What measures are countries taking?

-China has put three cities -Wuhan, Huanggang and Ezhou - on lockdown: stopping outbound travel in an effort to contain the virus. .
+In the early days of the virus, China put three cities -Wuhan, Huanggang and Ezhou - on lockdown: stopping outbound travel in an effort to contain the virus.

 In Italy, which is the worst affected of all European countries with 15,000 cases and 1,000 deaths, the entire country is on lockdown, with schools, shops and public buildings closed.

 Some of Italy's neighbours - including Austria and Slovenia - have restricted travel from the country.

 On March 13, Spain announced a lockdown of four provinces in Catalonia, while the US has banned all arrivals from Europe for 30 days, except those from the UK.